gitlabzz/xml-to-json-transformer-service/README.md

 mvn spring-boot:run
 ```

-POST XML to `/transform` and receive the mapped JSON.
+POST XML to `/v1/transform` and receive the mapped JSON.
 The controller streams the request and response bodies so large documents do not overwhelm memory.
+The legacy `/transform` endpoint remains available but is deprecated.

 ## Mapping Rules